ritik-ghanshani/GroceryListReferencer/README.md

 Step 2 : run "npm i" in GroceryListReferencer/final_project/functions folder and
          GroceryListReferencer/final_project folder.

+Step 3 : Paste ".env.json" in the GroceryListReferencer/final_project folder as it contains
+         the API Keys and Firebase configurations.

-Step 3 : run "npm run dev" in GroceryListReferencer/final_project folder.
+Step 4 : run "npm run dev" in GroceryListReferencer/final_project folder.

-Step 4 : The application should open in the default browser.
+Step 5 : The application should open in the default browser.